stadt-karlsruhe/ckanext-extractor/README.rst

     tasks.
 The Celery daemon has to be running for the extraction to actually happen.

-:init Initialize the database tables for *ckanext-extractor*.
+:init: Initialize the database tables for *ckanext-extractor*.
 You only need to
     use this once (during the installation).

 :list: List the IDs of all resources for which metadata has been extracted.